Women In Product is growing!

 While seeing a demo of soon-to-be-released software, I noticed something odd.
 Screens with little data looked broken because pagination was left out.
-We, the product team, defined that in order to make demo-users feel at home, the pagination bar should be visible, even though there was only one page to display.
+We, the product team, defined that in order to make demo users feel at home, the pagination bar should be visible, even though there was only one page to display.
 If the designer just added this component things will feel more intuitive and clients will convert a lot easier.

 Our designer said no. And he was right.